aniasz27/WordFinder/README.md

 ```

 Access the website at http://localhost:3000/ in the browser.
-Now search for the word among the approximately 60 000 words in the database!
+Now search for the word among approximately 70 000 words in the database!